coding-nomadic/intelligent-chat-bot/README.md

 - User retrieval
 - User deletion
 - Seamless interaction with the chatbot using user ID
+- Stores all chat history and user details in Mongo DB
 - Integration with OpenAI for advanced conversational capabilities
 - Comprehensive error handling with standardized error responses
 - API endpoints documented and accessible through Swagger UI